dmentipl/plonk/docs/index.rst

 Plonk
 =====

-**Phantom analysis and visualization but with Python.**
+Smoothed particle hydrodynamics analysis and visualization with Python.

 * Docs: https://plonk.readthedocs.io/
 * Repo: https://www.github.com/dmentipl/plonk

+.. warning:: Plonk is under development.
+It may contain bugs.
+The authors do not take responsibility for use of Plonk.

 --------
 Overview
 --------

-Plonk is a Python tool for analysis and visualization of Phantom data.
+Plonk is a Python tool for analysis and visualization of smoothed particle hydrodynamics data.

-Plonk aims to provide an alternative to PhantomAnalysis and Splash.
-PhantomAnalysis, which is distributed with Phantom itself, and Splash are both written in Fortran, and thus, as compiled binary programs, are somewhat less flexible and scriptable than an interpreted Python program.
+Plonk aims to provide an alternative to the Phantom analysis tools and Splash.
+Both are compiled codes, and as such they are less flexible and scriptable than interpreted Python code.

-Plonk contains Fortran interpolation subroutines from Splash as part of the visualization module.
+.. note:: Plonk contains Fortran interpolation subroutines from Splash as part of the visualization module.

-.. warning:: Plonk is under development.
-It may contain bugs.
-The authors do not take responsibility for use of Plonk.

 .. toctree::
    :maxdepth: 2